 Here’s an example of what that could look like on desktop:

 The images you include of your products are likely the only thing prospective buyers have when they’re considering purchasing your products, especially if you’re a direct-to-consumer brand.
 Images are how a buyer pictures an item without being able to hold it for themself.
-If you post photography that doesn’t fully capture how amazing your products are, it’s very difficult for customers to do the same.
+If your photography doesn’t fully capture how amazing your products are, it’s very difficult for customers to do the same.

 Optimize product photos for speed and compatibility